paulb17/Machine-Powered-Investing-in-Lending-Club/README.md

 ### Clustering
 ![title](https://github.com/paulb17/Machine-Powered-Investing-in-Lending-Club/blob/master/README_images%20/clustering.png)

 K-Means clustering was used to investigate whether customer segments existed.
 To determine the optimal number of clusters I attempted using the elbow method; however, no clear elbow was observed.
 Accordingly, the silhouette method was used and the optimal number of clusters was found to be 2.
-Further investigation into the features of both clusters revealed that there is no substantial difference worth investigating.
+Further investigation into the features of both clusters revealed that there was no substantial difference worth investigating.

 ### Parameter Tuning and Model Comparison
 ![title](https://github.com/paulb17/Machine-Powered-Investing-in-Lending-Club/blob/master/README_images%20/model_tuning.png)